MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/quality-of-experience-review-guide.md

 ### Service metrics

 Service metrics consist of specific client-based metrics.
 During each call, the client collects telemetry for the call and submits a report at the end of each call that can later be accessed in CQD or in [per-user call analytics](set-up-call-analytics.md).
-These metrics include:
+These metrics include (but aren't limited to):

 -   Poor Stream (incoming and outgoing)
 -   Setup Failure Rate